 Nuclear Medicine Imaging

-Nuclear medicine imaging involves using radioactive substances that are attached to compounds, to either image or treat areas of the body.
+Nuclear medicine imaging involves using radioactive substances that are attached to compounds to either image or treat areas of the body.
+There is a risk of exposure to radioactivity through breastmilk or, more rarely, by being in proximity to the lactating parent after nuclear medicine procedures (see topic of PET scans and thyroid imaging below).

 The excretion of various nuclear contrast agents into breastmilk varies greatly.
-Recommendations on whether to interrupt breastfeeding is based on the estimated radiation doses to the child from the ingesting radioactivity, which is calculated from the excretion of the compounds into breastmilk.
-The US Nuclear Regulatory Commission recommends limiting the nursing child’s total radiation exposure to no more than 1mSv (0.1rem).
+Recommendations on whether to interrupt breastfeeding is determined by estimated radiation exposure to the child via breastmilk.
+The US Nuclear Regulatory Commission recommends limiting the nursing child’s total radiation exposure to no more than 1mSv (0.1rem).1

-When breast/chestfeeding is interrupted, the parent should be educated on the option of saving the expressed milk.
+When lactation is interrupted, the parent should be educated on the option of saving the expressed milk.
 The radioactivity in the milk will gradually dissipate at a rate that varies depending on the radioactive substance and how much was excreted into the milk.
-It is advised to keep the milk in a freezer that is not opened frequently, to avoid individuals’ exposure to the radioactivity.
-The nuclear medicine physician should give guidance on when the milk should be safe for consumption, and/or offer to test the milk for radioactivity.
+It is advised to keep the milk in a freezer that is not opened frequently, to avoid individuals’ exposure to radioactivity.
+The nuclear medicine physician should give guidance on when the milk should be safe for consumption and/or offer to test the milk for radioactivity.1,2

 VQ Scans

-Ventilation-perfusion (VQ) scans evaluate for pulmonary embolism in individuals who are not candidates for other imaging strategies.
-Technetium-99m pentetate (Tc-99m DTPA) and Xenon-133 are using for the ventilation portion of the test, and Technetium-99m macroaggregated albumin (Tc-99m MAA) is injected for the perfusion portion.
+Ventilation-perfusion (VQ) scans are used to evaluate for pulmonary embolism in individuals who are not candidates for other imaging strategies.
+Technetium-99m pentetate (Tc-99m DTPA) and Xenon-133 are used to assess ventilation and Technetium-99m macroaggregated albumin (Tc-99m MAA) is injected for the perfusion assessment.

 Cardiac Imaging